 Possession of heroin, methamphetamine, cocaine — including crack cocaine — and other harsher drugs subject a person to a maximum penalty of one year in jail and a fine of $5,000 for a first offense.
-The maximum penalty increases to three years of imprisonment and a fine not to exceed $25,000 for a subsequent conviction.
+Additionally, the maximum penalty increases to three years of imprisonment and a fine not to exceed $25,000 for a subsequent conviction.

 Possession With Intent — PWI

 PWI is charged when the Commonwealth believes, through actual or circumstantial evidence, that a person is selling, possessing, or distributing illegal drugs.
-PWI can be charged when a person sells drugs to a criminal informant or an undercover officer, when a large amount of drugs are possessed, or when items are discovered that show a drug trafficking operation existed (or still presently exists).
+And PWI can be charged when a person sells drugs to a criminal informant or an undercover officer, when a large amount of drugs are possessed, or when items are discovered that show a drug trafficking operation existed (or still presently exists).
 These items would include scales, packaging materials, cell phones, large amounts of money in small denominations, etc.

-The sentencing depends on the classification of drug and circumstances of the charge.
+Additionally, the sentencing depends on the classification of drug and circumstances of the charge.

 Typically, PWI of a controlled or counterfeit substance classified as a Schedule I or II drug — more commonly referred to as narcotics — is a felony and carries a maximum sentence of 15 years imprisonment and a $250,000 fine.

 PWI of a controlled substance classified Schedule I, II, or III is a felony and carries a maximum penalty of five years imprisonment and a $15,000 fine.
 PWI of a Schedule IV substance is also a felony and carries a maximum penalty of three years of imprisonment and a $10,000 fine.
-PWI of a Schedule V substance is a misdemeanor and carries a maximum penalty of one year in jail and a $5,000 fine.
+And PWI of a Schedule V substance is a misdemeanor and carries a maximum penalty of one year in jail and a $5,000 fine.

 Pennsylvania Common Pleas judges have discretion when sentencing a defendant.
-Most defendants do not receive the maximum penalty.
+But most defendants do not receive the maximum penalty.
 As a criminal defense attorney, we often see that drug sentences are within the standard range, determined by the seriousness of the current offense, the offense gravity score (“OGS”), the defendant’s prior record, and the prior record score.